SamTusick/Portfolio-Website/dev-notes.md

 ## Where to Continue

-- Create Research and Highlight tabs for Academic Page
+- Create Contact page
+- Add animations